0reldev/hackathon-doctolib/README.md

 ##### Display of a pillbox content

-The user can watch a full recap of a filled pillbox.
+Finaly, the user can watch a full recap of a filled pillbox.

 ![screen capture](https://github.com/0reldev/hackathon-doctolib/blob/dev/sc/screen-capture-desktop-4.png)